cloudposse/terraform-aws-components/docs/upgrade-guide.md

 ### Steps

-This change to the Transit Gateway, [PR #804](https://github.com/cloudposse/terraform-aws-components/pull/804), added support for cross-region connections.
+This change to the Transit Gateway components, [PR #804](https://github.com/cloudposse/terraform-aws-components/pull/804), added support for cross-region connections.

 As part of that change, we've added `environment` to the component identifier used in the Terraform Output created by `tgw/hub`.
 Because of that map key change, all resources in Terraform now have a new resource identifier and therefore must be recreated with Terraform or removed from state and imported into the new resource ID.